 Consult a tax adviser for further information regarding the deductibility of mortgage interest and charges.

 Similar to applying for a mortgage, you will be required to provide all necessary documents in order to qualify for a home equity loan.
 You are also responsible for closing costs, though you may have the option to roll some costs into your loan amount.

 The documentation you are required to provide includes the following:

 - Income documentation to support stated income

-Self Employed: 2 years tax returns (business/personal or both)
+- Self-employed: Two years of tax returns (business/personal or both)

 - A credit report